A connection between the Kontsevich-Witten and Brezin-Gross-Witten tau-functions: Introduction

 \section{Introduction}

-In the work of "M-Theory" of matrix models, we have seen that partition functions of every matrix model can be constructed from elementary constituents, (see, e.g. \cite{ASMM0}, \cite{ASMM1}, \cite{ASMM2} and \cite{O}).
-The main basic constituent is the Kontsevich-Witten tau-function $Z_K$, because various matrix models can be constructed from it.
-However, the decomposition of some complex matrix models involves not only $Z_K$, but another important ingredient, which has been identified as the Brezin-Gross-Witten (BGW) model (\cite{AMM1}).
-The BGW model is defined as the partition function of the unitary matrix integral (\cite{BG}, \cite{GEW})
+In the work of ``M-Theory'' of matrix models, we have seen that partition functions of every matrix model can be constructed from elementary constituents, (see, e.g. \cite{ASMM0}, \cite{ASMM1}, \cite{ASMM2} and \cite{O}).
+The main basic constituent is the Kontsevich-Witten (KW) tau-function $Z_{KW}$, because various matrix models can be constructed from it.
+However, the decomposition of some complex matrix models involves not only $Z_{KW}$, but another important ingredient, which has been identified as the Brezin-Gross-Witten (BGW) model (\cite{AMM1}).
+The BGW model is defined as the unitary matrix integral (\cite{BG}, \cite{GEW})

 with Haar measure $[\d U]$ and $V_M$ being the volume of unitary group.
 It can also be described in terms of the generalized Kontsevich matrix model as the following $M\times M$ Hermitian matrix integral \cite{MMS}